danilobellini/audiolazy/README.rst

 - wxPython (example only): used by one example with FM synthesis in an interactive GUI;
-- Music21 (example only): there's one example that gets the Bach chorals from that package corpora for synthesizing and playing.
+- Music21 (example only): there's one example that gets the Bach chorals from that package corpora for synthesizing and playing;
+- Sphinx (documentation only): it can create the software documentation in several different file formats.

 Beside examples and tests, only the filter plotting with ``plot`` and ``zplot`` methods needs MatPlotLib.
 Also, the routines that needs NumPy up to